Choosing a Credential Evaluation Service

 - What is their refund policy in case of withdrawal of the evaluation application?

-- Can type of evaluation request be changed once placed?
-What sort of penalties imply?
+- Can the type of evaluation request be changed once placed?
+What sort of penalties apply?

 - What policy does the credential evaluation agency have to handle disputes?

-The internet has made this process a lot easier in today’s day and age as most credential evaluation associations provide a list of credential evaluators affiliated with them on their site.
-Further, the websites of these credential evaluators are fairly detailed and many list the details necessary for choosing an appropriate credential evaluator.
-Some of the primarily used evaluators in the United States include International Education Research Foundation, Inc. (IERF), Advanced Evaluation Services, World Education Service (WES), Educational Credential Evaluators, and Inc. (ECE).
+The internet has made this process a lot easier, as most credential evaluation associations provide a list of credential evaluators affiliated with them on their site.
+Additionally, the websites of these credential evaluators often list the details necessary for choosing an appropriate credential evaluator.
+Some of the most commonly used evaluators in the United States include International Education Research Foundation, Inc. (IERF), Advanced Evaluation Services, World Education Service (WES), Educational Credential Evaluators, and Inc. (ECE).